tomlurge/converTor/docs/how2build.md

 ## HOW 2 BUILD

-    to build convertor run the following command in the project root dir:
+    to build *trans* run the following command in the project root dir:

       ant clean jar bundle